desertduane/data-structures/SearchBinaryTree/SearchBinaryTree/README.md

 ﻿What did you learn?
-I learned how a binary search tree is structured.
+How to search for a min/max of a binary search tree.
+Started looking at how to delete a node.
 Where did you look?
 I did not look anything up for this challenge all my learning came from my partners and the TAs.